-The information in this how-to was tested using AIX 5.2.
-If you are using a different version or level of AIX, the results you obtain might vary significantly.
+The information in this how-to scenario was tested using specific versions of AIX.
+The results you obtain might vary significantly depending on your version and level of AIX.

-- 1. Insert the product media for the same version and level as the current installation into the appropriate drive. - 2.
-Power on the machine. - 3.
-When the screen of icons appears, or when you hear a double beep, press the F1 key repeatedly until the System Management Services menu appears. - Select Multiboot. - Select Install From. - 6.
-Select the device that holds the product media and then select Install. - 7.
+- 1. Insert the product media for the same version and level as the current installation into the appropriate drive.

+- 2. Power on the machine.

+- 3. When the screen of icons appears, or when you hear a double beep, press the F1 key repeatedly until the System Management Services menu appears.

+- 4. Select Multiboot.

+- 5. Select Install From.

+- 6. Select the device that holds the product media and then select Install. - 7.
 Select the AIX version icon. - 8.
 Define your current system as the system console by pressing the F1 key and then press Enter. - 9.
 Select the number of your preferred language and press Enter. - 10.
 Choose Start Maintenance Mode for System Recovery by typing 3 and press Enter. - 11.
 Select Access a Root Volume Group.
 A message displays explaining that you will not be able to return to the Installation menus without rebooting if you change the root volume group at this point. - 12.
 Type 0 and press Enter. - 13.
 Type the number of the appropriate volume group from the list and press Enter. - 14.
 Select Access this Volume Group and start a shell by typing 1 and press Enter. - 15.
 At the # (number sign) prompt, type the passwd command at the command line prompt to reset the root password.
 For example: